SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/dragAndDropExample.md

 space show
 ```

 We can see that the border doesn't appear as intended (unless you drag too quickly the element meaning the cursor will enter the parent first and then consider leaving it when the green element will be brought to the right position).

 To avoid this, we can make the green element 'transparent to the events' when starting to drag it.
-Meaning the cursor will know 'see through' the green element and send the correct enter and leave events to the red one.
+Meaning the cursor will now 'see through' the green element and send the correct enter and leave events to the red one.
 For this we can simply use the messages `preventMouseEvents` and `allowMouseEvents` by adding the next lines :

+SD: to be investigated because it does not really work.

 ```st
 element